Yash-005/Adaptive-Traffic-Light-System/README.md

 ## Acknowledgments

 - This project was inspired by the need to improve traffic management at busy intersections.
-- Special thanks to the developers of OpenCV and YOLOv3 for their excellent libraries and resources.

 ---

 Feel free to customize this README file according to your project's specific details and requirements.